ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 ***Basic Subscription Dominance***: The Basic subscription leads significantly in revenue, showing it is the most popular and widely used.

-***Premium and Standard Segmentation***: Both Premium and Standard have moderate revenues, indicating more specific, potentially niche markets.
+***Premium and Standard Segmentation***: Both Premium and Standard have moderate revenues, indicating more specific,targeted subscription.

 ***Subscription Periods and Trends***: Many Basic subscriptions start and end within the same month or a short period, suggesting possible monthly renewals.
 Premium and Standard show more diverse start and end dates, suggesting varied customer needs or trial periods.